wireapp/wire-server/docs/src/developer/reference/user/activation.md

 X-Zeta-Code: 123456
 ```

-## Phone/email whitelist
+## Email whitelist
 (RefActivationAllowlist)=

-The backend can be configured to only allow specific phone number prefixes and email address domains to register.
-The following options have to be set in `brig.yaml`:
+The backend can be configured to only allow specific email address domains to register.
+The following option has to be set in `brig.yaml`:

 ```yaml
 optSettings: